-Many hotels have jumped on the scent branding bandwagon, commissioning designer fragrances to give guests an extra sense of comfort and enjoyment.
-Retail establishments, too, have caught on, and purposely designed their stores to with scent branding in mind.
+Are you looking to boost your overall brand image and help your small business stand out from the competition?
+A marketing technique known as scent branding may be the ticket.
+The idea is to get customers to associate a particular scent or fragrance with your business.
+Many hotels have jumped on the scent-branding bandwagon, commissioning designer fragrances to give guests an extra sense of comfort and enjoyment.
+Retail establishments have also caught on and purposely designed their stores with scent branding in mind.

-Understanding the Importance of the Sense of Smell
+Importance of Smell

-Scent branding works well for the simple reason that a person’s sense of smell is one of their most powerful and decisive senses.
+Scent branding works well for the simple reason that a person’s sense of smell is one of the most powerful and decisive senses.
 People are often immediately either attracted or repelled by a distinctive scent.
-A person’s sense of smell is the only sense that is completely developed from the moment of birth, and also the only sense that is directly tied to areas of the brain that process emotions and — especially importantly for businesses — memories.
-Scent memories even persist longer than visual memories.
+A person’s sense of smell is the only sense that is completely developed from the moment of birth.
+It’s also the only sense that’s directly tied to areas of the brain that process emotions and memories.
+Scent memories create a connection between the what, when, and where of the memory, which takes the person back to the details, and even persist longer than visual memories.

 It’s an immediate and significant plus for your business if walking into your store immediately triggers memories of previous pleasant shopping experiences or past memories with family and friends.
 If your store scent reminds shoppers of the smell of their grandma’s kitchen, it creates a warm, inviting feeling and may bring up happy childhood memories.
 Using the proper fragrance may make customers feel more comfortable or even think that they’re experiencing shorter wait times than they actually are.